-Since late 2014 there have been a series of bashings, robberies and rapes on asylum seekers and refugees, as locals blame them for "taking jobs" and bringing high-handed Australian expats to their island.
+Since 2014 there have been a series of bashings, robberies and rapes on asylum seekers and refugees, as locals blame them for "taking jobs" and bringing high-handed Australian expats to their island.

 The change to an "open centre" arrangement, where the detention centre gates are open, has changed little.
-There is no other accommodation outside the centres for people to move to.
-There is not enough transport to take more than a fraction of the asylum seekers out of the camp at any one time.
+There is no other accommodation outside the centres for many people to move to.
 And many are too afraid to leave the camps because of the threat of bashings and rape.